-Prosperous privateer captains of the 18th century could afford to toast a new venture with fine glasses like this one.
+A prosperous privateer captain of the 18th century could afford to toast a new venture with a fine glass like this one.

-The engraving on the glass reads:
+The engraving on the glass reads, "Success to the Duke of

-"Success to the Duke of Cornwall Privateer."
+iccess to the Duke of Cornwall Privateer."